SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-cli.rst

     $ renku run --name run-analysis python run_analysis.py input_file.csv output_file.csv

-You may also identify the workflow step's inputs and outputs via the ``-i`` and ``-o`` flags, as shown here:
+If you need to distinguish renku arguments from those of your script, use ``--`` to mark when the renku arguments end and the script command start.

 .. code-block:: console

-    $ renku run --name run-analysis -- python run_analysis.py -i input_file.csv -o output_file.csv
+    $ renku run --name run-analysis -- python run_analysis.py input_file.csv output_file.csv

 This command creates a workflow step called `run-analysis`.